RTCA DO-160 Section 14.0 Salt Fog Compliance Testing

 What Equipment Is Needed to Conduct Salt Mist Testing?

 A salt fog test lab like Keystone Compliance must have various pieces of equipment to complete the test.
 The main item is a salt spray chamber.
 The chamber has support racks and a reservoir for the salt solution.
 The chamber must have access to compressed air and nozzles.
 These are used to atomize the salt solution.
 The salt mist testing chamber must have a means of heating and controlling the chamber temperature.
-In addition to temperature control, the air must be humidified.
+Also, the air must be humidified.

 Looking for other testing to other sections of RTCA DO-160 testing?
 Click on the links below: